spack/spack/lib/spack/docs/packaging_guide.rst

 Adding stand-alone test parts
 """""""""""""""""""""""""""""

-Sometimes dependencies between steps of a test require it to be broken into parts.
+Sometimes dependencies between steps of a test lend themselves to being broken into parts.
 Tracking the pass/fail status of these parts may be useful for debugging a test.
 Support for this feature is provided with the ``test_part`` context manager.